-Standing up out of a chair requires us to move against gravity.
-Climbing stairs also requires us to move against gravity.
+For older adults, this type of training helps with things like standing up out of a chair because it requires us to move against gravity.
+Similarly, climbing stairs also requires us to move against gravity.
 Walking – the only movement against gravity is the undulation of our center as it moves.
 Getting out of bed also requires us to move against gravity.

 Targeted Load for Functional Performance

 For older adults, the best training plans are based on the results they want to achieve.
 This means that the training prescription should reflect the daily activities that each individual wants to target by matching the amount of load against gravity that the activity requires.

 In the graph below, the yellow bar represents the amount of load and velocity that will maximize power output.
 If we shift training towards the right of the graph, you can see that we are training for activities that require gait velocity.
 On the other side of the graph, we are training for activities that require us to move the load against gravity.